-Of the 5 years of meditating daily, I have noticed significant differences in myself not only ‘off the pillow,’ but also while sitting.
-As we form an everyday practice, our brains begin recruiting cells to form new pathways, helping us to develop positive habits and behaviors.
+Of the 6 years of meditating everyday, I have noticed significant differences in myself not only ‘off the pillow,’ but also while sitting.
+As we form a daily meditation practice, our brains begin recruiting cells to form new pathways, helping us to develop positive habits and behaviors.
 We can witness these physiological changes even while meditating.
 Below are 7 signs during meditation that help us to know that our practice is working.

 1. You let go of your beginner support tools.